zsc/Step-Audio/README.md

 </table>

 ### 5.3 AQTA Chat
-We release [**StepEval-Audio-360**](https://huggingface.co/datasets/stepfun-ai/StepEval-Audio-360) as a new benchmark, which consists of 100 multi-turn Chinese prompts sourced from real users and is designed to evaluate the quality of generated response across the following dimensions: linguistic competence, emotional intelligence, logical reasoning, creative generation, commonsense knowledge, complex instruction adherence, role-playing capabilities, gaming interactions, real-world task handling, memory retention, safety compliance, educational tutoring, and comprehensive understanding.
+We release [**StepEval-Audio-360**](https://huggingface.co/datasets/stepfun-ai/StepEval-Audio-360) as a new benchmark, which consists of 100 multi-turn Chinese prompts sourced from real users and is designed to evaluate the quality of generated response across the following dimensions: Voice Instruction Following, Voice Understanding, Logical Reasoning, Role-playing, Creativity, Sing, Language Ability, Speech Emotion Control, Gaming.

 #### 5.3.1 StepEval-Audio-360